tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 )
 {% endhighlight %}

-When one performs a scale transformation, the entire grid upon which the shape is plotted scales toward the orgin (0,0) -- as evidenced by the visual ouput:
+As evidenced by the grid overlay, when one performs a scale transformation, the entire grid upon which the shape is plotted scales toward the origin (0,0).

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-scale-grid-overlay.png" />